Our Upcoming Events

 Councilperson Brooks has worked to help Oakland residents achieve self sufficiency.
 To that end, she championed the establishment of the Oakland Community Land Trust which provides permanently affordable housing; and she helped to establish the Oakland Individual Development Account (IDA) program which is a matching savings program for housing/educational/transportation goals of low-income residents.
 She also authored the Vacant Property Ordinance and the Non-owner Registry Ordinance.

-Her diverse district stretches from the City's eastern border in the Oakland hills to the 880 freeway and is generally bounded on one side by Redwood Road /Kingsland/Bancroft/ 51st Avenue and on the other side by Keller/82nd/69th.
+Her diverse district stretches from the City's eastern border at Skyline Blvd. in the Oakland hills to the I-880 freeway, and is generally bounded on one side by Redwood Road /Highway 13/ High Street/ Brookdale Ave./ 55th Ave./ Bancroft; and on the other side by Keller/82nd Ave./86th Ave.
+The Maxwell Park neighborhood is united into District 6, and the western side border of the district is - International Blvd./ 69th Ave./ 66th Ave./ 50th Ave./ Seminary Ave.
 Council Member Brooks has been a strong advocate for her District.

 Council Member Brooks serves as the Chairperson of the City of Oakland's Life Enrichment Committee; and is a member of the Council’s Finance and Budget Committee.
 She serves as member of the Alameda County Lead District Joint Powers Authority.
 She is the Assistant California State District Director of the National Black Caucus of Local Elected Officials; Treasurer of the California League of Cities Black Caucus.
-She is also an Executive Board member of the Association of Bay Area Governments (ABAG), and a member of the Regional Planning Committee and the Legislation and Governmental Affairs Committee of ABAG.
-She is a member of the Regional Airport Planning Committee.
-She is the City of Oakland Delegate to the National League of Cities and the Alternate Delegate for the California League of Cities.
+She is also an Executive Board member of the Association of Bay Area Governments (ABAG); and a member of the Regional Planning Committee, the Legislation and Governmental Affairs Committee, and the Finance & Personnel Committee of ABAG.
+She is a member of ABAG’s Regional Airport Planning Committee, and the Regional Housing Need Allocation (RHNA) Appeal Committee.
+Council Member Brooks is also a member of Patten University Advisory Board.
 She formerly served as: an Advisory Board Member for the College of Natural Resources at the University of California, Berkeley.
 She also served as a Board Member of the Oakland Alameda County Coliseum Joint Powers Authority where significant accomplishments were achieved through her leadership.